rixx/ramble/ideas.md

       One sometimes follows from the other, a bit, to a degree, and practicing in isolation isn't worth it, but it's not an automatic thing.
 [Twitter2]
 - [ ] How to distinguish between aliefs and beliefs if your thoughts are feelings
+- [ ] we look at output as characterising value, but how does the world look when you look at consumption instead? what hole do you make in the world [gollum]
+- [ ] It's not a pendulum.
+Yes, change is reliable, but its direction isn't. your pendulum might suddenly decide to put in five loopings in one direction, because your frame of reference is puny, human, flawed.
+- [ ] You shouldn't cut off / repress / punish parts of yourself that are unhelpful, but you can eat them (aka reintegrate, but more violent/visceral).
+- [ ] This is how to enjoy things I like [twitter3]